-Vertical Scaling: PARCC did not vertically link grade level tests in the Mathematics and ELA/L domains to derive a common and comparable score scale as grades increase.1
+Vertical Scaling: In addition, like most other standardized test developers, PARCC also vertically linked grade level tests in the Mathematics and ELA/L domains to derive a common and comparable score scale as grades increase.
+The vertical linking was done with established equating procedures and IRT models.